docelic/amber-introduction/README.md

 While `amber db` unconditionally depends on "micrate", that's the only place where it makes an assumption about the migrations engine used.

 To use a different migrations engine, such as [migrate.cr](https://github.com/vladfaust/migrate.cr), simply perform all database migration work using the engine's native commands instead of using `amber db`.
-Nothing else is necessary and Amber won't get into your way.
+No other adjustments are necessary, and Amber won't get into your way.

 # Internationalization (I18n)<a name="internationalization__i18n_"></a>